wilcoxen-courses/e170-func/README.md

     1. After the loop completes, the function should close the file and return `payments`.

-1. Define a function called `npv` that accepts two parameters, an interest rate `r` (a float) and a list of payments in variable `cashflow`, and returns a float.
+1. Define a function called `npv` that accepts two parameters, a float `r` giving an interest rate in decimal form (e.g., 0.02 rather than 2 for two percent) and a list of payments in variable `cashflow`, and returns a float.
 As before, use type hinting in the definition.
 Within the function, do the following:

-    1. Create a variable called `val` and sets it to 0.
+    1. Create a variable called `val` and set it to 0.

     1. Loop through `cashflow` using `payment` as the loop variable.
 For each `payment`, the loop should do the following: